Thursday, 21 November 2024

 Pass the tissues, it's the end of an era.

 How the Practice has grown with the NHS and changing needs of the community.
-Back in the day, we had a GP and a District Nurse, who between them cared for everyone 24/7.
+Back in the day, we had one GP and one District Nurse, who between them cared for everyone 24/7.
 If you got taken ill "out of hours" you telephoned the doctor at his home and he came out regardless of the time, day or night.
 We had an ambulance kept in the village, also on call 24/7.
 A far cry from today when you wait hours for an ambulance to arrive and it is quicker to drive yourself to the closest A&E Department.

 There was no such thing as booking an appointment with a receptionist.
 If you wanted to see the Doctor you simply showed up at the Surgery, Monday through Friday, between 9:00 a.m. and 10:30 a.m. or between 5:00 p.m. and 6:00 p.m. and took your turn.
 Going to the doctor was a social event!
-We crammed into the tiny waiting room with fourteen chairs and waited for the ding dong of the bell announcing Next Patient Please.
+We crammed into the tiny waiting room with fourteen chairs and waited for the ♪♪ding dong ♪♪ of the bell announcing Next Patient Please.
 A mother with a crying baby or toddler was always invited to go in first!
 A pile of magazines sat on a table in the middle of the room, but they mostly remained unread as we all chatted amicably, it was a good place to get all the latest local news!

 Then came the days of the receptionist.
 The first one I remember was Mrs Catherine Simpson, a lovely lady, totally in charge, she tolerated no nonsense!
 Her job was to pull patient notes for the doctor and pass them through a tiny hatch into the consulting room, as well as other general duties.
 Her "office" was no bigger than a broom cupboard, which with it's west facing aspect became a furnace in the summer evenings, a far cry from today with a team of receptionists on duty all day long, operating state of the art computers with an endless list of duties and jobs from ordering repeat prescriptions, booking appointments, organising tests, and so much more.
 Nowadays, there is even a Practice Manager.
 An entire company of workers!